icopy-site/awesome-cn/docs/awesome/awesome-mac.md

 * [Keytty](http://keytty.com) - App to keep your hands on the keyboard.
 Move, click, scroll, drag and more with a few strokes.
 * [Lazy](https://www.lazy-app.com/) - Keyboard-driven commands to manage your surroundings directly from your mac.
 * [Linear Mouse](https://linearmouse.app/) - Full control of mouse.
 Change the speed, scrolling direction, pointer type and much more. [![Open-Source Software][OSS Icon]](https://github.com/linearmouse/linearmouse)
+* [MindMac](https://mindmac.app/) - Feature-rich & privacy-first native ChatGPT app to use OpenAI, Azure OpenAI, Anthropic Claude, OpenRouter all in one place.
 * [Mos](https://mos.caldis.me/) - Simple tool can offer the smooth scrolling and reverse the mouse scrolling direction on your Mac. [![Open-Source Software][OSS Icon]](https://github.com/Caldis/Mos) ![Freeware][Freeware Icon]
 * [OmniPlan](https://www.omnigroup.com/omniplan/) - The best way to visualize, maintain, and simplify your projects.
 Project Management made easy.
 * [Qbserve](https://qotoqot.com/qbserve/) - Time tracking automation: freelance project tracking, timesheets, invoicing & real-time productivity feedback.